et en

 16-25 3

-In Tallinn the race headquarters is open on 25.05.2023 from 14:00 to 18:00 at Hotel Mercure Tallinn conference centre (address: Lennujaama tee Str 2, Tallinn) and on 26.05.2023 from 9:30 to 11:00 at Hotel Mercure Tallinn car park.
+In Tallinn the race headquarters is open on 22.05.2024 from 17:00 to 20:00 and on 23.05.2024 from 8:00 to 12:00 at Hotel Mercure conference centre (address: Lennujaama tee Str 2, Tallinn).

-The team managers’ meeting, organized in accordance with the article 1.2.087 of the UCI regulations, in the presence of the Members of the Commissaires’ Panel, is scheduled for 25.05.2023 at 17:00 in Hotel Mercure Tallinn conference hall (Lennujaama tee Str 2, Tallinn).
+Team representatives are requested to confirm their starters and collect the race numbers at the Hotel Mercure conference hall (address: Lennujaama tee Str 2, Tallinn) on 23.05.2024 from 8:00 to 09:30.
+The team managers’ meeting, organized in accordance with the article 1.2.087 of the UCI regulations, in the presence of the Members of the Commissaires’ Panel, is scheduled for 23.05.2024 at 10:00 in Hotel Mercure conference hall (Lennujaama tee Str 2, Tallinn).

 Race information will be broadcast throughout each stage.
 The allocated frequency will be provided at the team managers’ meeting.